TIAA vs. Fidelity vs. Schwab

 Margin Services

-Brokerage accounts at all three securities firms can be set up for margin trading.
-This useful
+Brokerage accounts at all three securities firms can be approved for margin trading.
+This helpful

-service permits spread trading, shorting, and buying with borrowed money.
+service makes spread trading, short selling, and purchases with borrowed money possible.
 For this privilege, TIAA

 charges 10.875% to 9.875%.